-We have not identified any asset retirement obligations; however, we have previously recognized removal costs as a component of depreciation expense in accordance with regulatory treatment.
-As of June 30, 2003, these previously recognized removal costs of \$254 million do not represent SFAS No. 143 asset retirement obligations, but rather embedded regulatory liabilities.
+We have not identified any asset retirement obligations; however, we recognize removal costs as a component of depreciation expense in accordance with regulatory treatment.
+As of September 30, 2003, these removal costs of \$229 million do not represent SFAS No. 143 asset retirement obligations, but rather embedded regulatory liabilities.

 In April 2002, the Financial Accounting Standards Board (FASB) issued SFAS No. 145, "Rescission of FASB Statements No. 4, 44, and 64, Amendment of FASB Statement No. 13, and Technical Corrections" (SFAS No. 145).
 SFAS No. 145 eliminates the current requirement that gains and losses on debt extinguishment must be classified as extraordinary items in the income statement.
 Instead, such gains and losses will be classified as extraordinary items only if they are deemed to be unusual and infrequent.
 SFAS No. 145 also requires that capital leases that are modified so that the resulting lease agreement is classified as an operating lease be accounted for as a sale-leaseback transaction.
 The changes related to debt extinguishment are effective for fiscal years beginning after May 15, 2002, and the changes related to lease accounting are effective for transactions occurring after May 15, 2002.
 We have applied this guidance prospectively as it relates to lease accounting and the accounting provision related to debt extinguishment.
 Upon adoption of SFAS No. 145, any gain or loss on extinguishment of debt that was classified as an extraordinary item in prior periods is required to be reclassified.
-No such reclassification was required for the three month and six month period ended June 30, 2002.
-We have reclassified the \$25 million loss on debt extinguishment related to the fourth quarter of 2002 from an extraordinary item to interest expense.
+No such reclassification was required in the three months and nine months ended September 30, 2002.
+We have reclassified the \$25 million loss on debt extinguishment related to the fourth quarter of 2002 from an extraordinary item to interest expense as presented in our May 15, 2003 Form 8-K.

 In June 2002, the FASB issued SFAS No. 146, "Accounting for Costs Associated with Exit or Disposal Activities" (SFAS No. 146).
 SFAS No. 146 nullifies EITF Issue No. 94-3, "Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (including Certain Costs Incurred in a Restructuring)" (EITF No. 94-3).
 The principal difference between SFAS No. 146 and EITF No. 94-3 relates to the requirements for recognition of a liability for costs associated with an exit or disposal activity.
 SFAS No. 146 requires that a liability be recognized for a cost associated with an exit or disposal activity when it is incurred.
 A liability is incurred when a transaction or event occurs that leaves an entity little or no discretion to avoid the future transfer or use of assets to settle the liability.
 Under EITF No. 94-3, a liability for an exit cost was recognized at the date of an entity's commitment to an exit plan.
 In addition, SFAS No. 146 also requires that a liability for a cost associated with an exit or disposal activity be recognized at its fair value when it is incurred.
 SFAS No. 146 is effective for exit or disposal activities that are initiated after December 31, 2002.
 We adopted the provisions of SFAS No. 146 on January 1, 2003.
+The adoption of SFAS No. 146 had no effect on our consolidated financial statements.